 We should be aware that inflammation is a double-edged sword.
 Inflammation in the body is necessary to protect us from infections and cancer and when appropriate from diseases.
 In its acute state as when you cut your finger, its reactions are self-limiting and resolve rapidly; the process is meant to heal and repair tissue damage.
-However, when inflammation is inappropriate, it can get out of hand and contribute to disease, especially chronic diseases.
+However, when inflammation is inappropriate it can get out of hand and contribute to disease especially chronic diseases.
 That is when inflammation can become your enemy.
+We call this low-grade inflammation.
 In this type, the inflammatory response needs be controlled or managed or at least short lived.
-Should it continue on, persisting cytokines of the immune system can produce excessive damage, leading to a number of diseases, including fibromyalgia, lupus, MS, and more.
-Cytokines can persist and overwhelm the immune response by releasing signals in the nervous system and and may contribute to a “cytokine storm” killing healthy cells as well as the offending agents (bacteria or virus).
+Should it continue, persisting cytokines of the immune system can produce excessive damage, leading to a number of diseases.

-(FYI – cytokines are small proteins produced by immune defensive cells that affect other cells and the immune response to an infectious agent.
-They act as cell messengers.
+(FYI – cytokines are small protein chemical messengers used by immune defensive cells that affect other cells and the immune response to an infectious agent.

 Foods that allegedly promote inflammation – try to limit these foods as much as possible:

-- Refined carbohydrates such as white bread and pastries; choose whole grains instead.
-They need not be gluten-free unless you have some issues with wheat and need to limit its intake.
+Refined carbohydrates such as white bread and pastries; choose whole grains instead.

 Foods that allegedly reduce inflammation – include in the diet as much as possible